-Information Architect Skills Needed
+Information Architect Responsibilities and Skills

-- Client Facing Communication
+- Client-Facing Communication

 - Understanding of User-Centered Design